cdk-patterns/serverless/the-xray-tracer/README.md

 Trace details showing error:
 ![error hover](img/error_hover.png)

-## Subsegmemts, Metadata and Annotations
+## Subsegments, Metadata and Annotations

 ### Subsegments
 > A segment can break down the data about the work done into subsegments.
 [Subsegments](https://docs.aws.amazon.com/xray/latest/devguide/xray-concepts.html#xray-concepts-subsegments) provide more granular timing information and details about downstream calls that your application made to fulfill the original request.
 A subsegment can contain additional details about a call to an AWS service, an external HTTP API, or an SQL database.
 You can even define arbitrary subsegments to instrument specific functions or lines of code in your application.